 “Holy shit,” I said.
 The ocean was up around Andrew’s ankles.
 Which meant those things—and lord knows what else—could also be around his ankles.

 “We gotta move this thing now,” he said.
 “Be careful.”
-He didn’t seem to be too worried about himself, but I could practically feel him holding his breath as I hobbled out of the tent and onto dry sand, his body rigid and unmoving.
+He didn’t seem too worried about himself, but I could practically feel him holding his breath as I hobbled out of the tent and onto dry sand, his body rigid and unmoving.
 The moon was so bright over the water that I didn’t even need the flashlight to see the ocean and the little uninhabited islands around us.
 Andrew picked up the tent and began to beat its sides with a dirty shirt, getting the jellyfish as far away as possible—even dead, they could deliver a serious sting.
-When he was done, he walked up beside me and looked out at the ocean.
+When he was finally done, he walked up beside me and looked out at the ocean.